hahn-kev/gis/README.md

 #### config files
 2 files of interest are the 2 configuration files
 1. `appsettings.json`
-   * base url, this is used when generating emails links
+   * `BaseURL`, this is used when generating emails links
-   * connection string is how we connect to the database
+   * `ConnectionString` is how we connect to the database
-   * JWTSettings these are used for authentication
+   * `JWTSettings` these are used for authentication
-     * `SecretKey` if this is changed then any existing logins will get invalidated and everyone will be forced to login again,
+     * `SecretKey` if this is changed then any existing logins will get invalidated and everyone will be forced to log in again,
-     * issuer and audiance are unimportant, they're just labels, again if they change logging in again is required
+     * `Issuer` and `Audience` are unimportant, they're just labels, again if they change logging in again is required
-   * GoogleAPI Key this is the key we use to access things like google drive, ect
+   * `GoogleAPIKey` this is the key we use to access things like google drive, etc
-   * SentryDNS this is the key of sorts that lets us post errors to the Sentry error reporting system
+   * `SentryDNS` this is the key of sorts that lets us post errors to the Sentry error reporting system
-   * Environment mostly informational, used for error reports
+   * `Environment` mostly informational, used for error reports
-   * SendGridAPIKey allows us to send email using sendgrid
+   * `SendGridAPIKey` allows us to send email using sendgrid
+   * `TemplateSettings`, each of these are the SendGrid template id's used when sending notification emails, they'll have to be changed to a new SendGrid account (see below)

 2. `client_id.json`
-    this file is auto generated for google OAuth, just click download from the google OAuth screen to get this file, OAuth is what allows the application to do google logins
+    this file is auto-generated for Google OAuth, just click download from the Google OAuth screen to get this file, OAuth is what allows the application to do google logins

 #### Database

-The postgres database also lives on this machine, there's no special configuration done with it, if you need to connect to it externally you'll want to modify the `allow-postgres` firewall rule in google cloud to allow connections directly.
+The Postgres database also lives on this machine, there's no special configuration done with it, if you need to connect to it externally you'll want to modify the `allow-postgres` firewall rule in google cloud to allow connections directly.
 Connection information can be taken from the `appsettings.json` file `ConnectionString` property